The Link Between Literacy and Executive Function

 Practically speaking, how should teachers of all the Marks out there proceed?
 Are you now required to learn how to teach EFs?
-How do you define EF skills as they pertain to literacy specifically?
-And, once you’ve done this, how do you start incorporating these EF skills into literacy instruction effectively?
+How do you define executive function skills as they pertain to literacy specifically?
+And, once you’ve done this, how do you start incorporating these executive function skills into literacy instruction effectively?
 It’s a lot to manage, and this is where a program like Fast ForWord can help.

 Fast ForWord Teaches Executive Function Skills in a Literacy Context

-The Fast ForWord exercise Flying Fish provides an example of an activity that embeds EF skill-building into literacy instruction.
+The Fast ForWord exercise Flying Fish provides an example of an activity that embeds executive function skill-building into literacy instruction.

 In this exercise, a student repeatedly hears and sees a word that will appear again within a stream of other words, requiring the student to quickly select the correct word among the foils.
 The foils are presented on screen, one at a time, moving left to right, with the correct word appearing in a random order in each new sequence.
 This simple activity builds vocabulary recognition while simultaneously strengthening working memory.